zwChan/Clinical-Text-Mining/README.md

   Each of the synonyms has a AUI (term unique identifier).
 In this basic task, it extracts the AUIs like A1303513, A18648338 according to the text.
     - [x] Use sentence as the basic unit to apply the n-gram algorithm (currently use a line as unit).
 Using opennlp.
-    - [x] Use the pos of a word when match.(if pos not match, 70% discount)
+    - [x] Use the POS tag of a word when match.(if pos not match, 70% discount)
-    - [x] Filter the gram (in n-gram algorithm) to search by pos, e.g. ignore the gram without noun
+    - [x] Filter the gram (in n-gram algorithm) to search by POS tag, e.g. ignore the gram without noun
-    - [x] Get all the resault from solr, sorted with the score
+    - [x] Get all the resault from Mysql/Solr, sorted with the score
     - [ ] Choose a best result.
 It is about Word Sense Disambiguation.
-    - [x] The case different should be concern less than other different when compare UMLS term and input term.
+    - [x] The case different should get penalty less than other different when compare UMLS term and input term.
  - [x] Map the extracted CUI to a semantic type
     - [x] Get all STY from MRSTY table by cui
     - [x] Get semantic group name from semGroups.txt by TUI

-## clustering
+ - [x] Term identification
+ - [x] Term recommendation

 ## How to run

-1. Download this project use: `git clone http://somelab08.cci.fsu.edu/zc15d/Clinical-Text-Mining.git`.
+1. Download this project use: `git clone https://github.com/zwChan/Clinical-Text-Mining.git`.
 I recommend you use an IDE such as IDEA.
 Is is a maven project, so it should be easy to build it.
    Add an environment variable `CTM_ROOT_PATH`, which indicates the root directory of the project.
    The tool will find the configuration file and resource file in the project directory.
-2. **Prepare the UMLS data for test**. **(This step may take lost of time, but if you just try to test the basic function of this project, just directly use the example data in data/umls/first_10000.csv)** You can follow the Sujit's post [Understanding UMLS](http://sujitpal.blogspot.com/2014/01/understanding-umls.html) or the [docs of UMLM](http://www.nlm.nih.gov/research/umls/new_users/online_learning/OVR_001.html).
+2. **Prepare the UMLS data for test**. **(This step may take lots of time, but if you just try to test the basic function of this project, just directly use the example data in data/umls/first_10000.csv)** You can follow the Sujit's post [Understanding UMLS](http://sujitpal.blogspot.com/2014/01/understanding-umls.html) or the [docs of UMLM](http://www.nlm.nih.gov/research/umls/new_users/online_learning/OVR_001.html).